 Anywhere from 50 to 70 percent of pregnant women experience some degree of back pain.
 Usually occurring during the later stages of pregnancy, persistent back pain can make it difficult to sleep and cause an assortment of other distracting aches and pains.
 Fortunately, most pregnancy-related back pain can be managed.
-However, it’s important to know why this type of pain occurs, and professional back surgeons in Los Angeles are here to discuss 5 of the main causes.
+However, it’s important to know why this type of pain occurs from professional spine surgeons.
+Los Angeles spine care experts are here to discuss 5 of the main causes.

 1. Added Weight